StefanScherer/logbook/HOWTO-setup-raspberry-wifi-webcam-watchdog.md

-# HowTo Setup RaspberryPi WiFi and Webcam to build a Watchdog for my heat pump
+# HowTo setup a watchdog for your heat pump

 ## Parts